adamritter/nostr-relaypool-ts/README.md

   at this stage.
 - async getEventById can be used to get one event (which can be cached).
 It works together well with delayed subscriptions, as it's not good to send a subscription for just 1 event.
+- Compute smallest created_at (for continueuing subscriptions on relays).
+When continueuing a subscription, just pass the specific relay.
+- Delete signatures (off by default)
+- Caching events (off by default): every event searched by id or event of Metadata or Contacts kind are cached in memory.
+  Returning cached data can be turned off for each filter

 # Installation: